Worth the Drive!Only 25 Minutes From Kingston, 3 Hours From Toronto,

 How do you want to travel?
 How far?
 How fast?
 How much equipment are you bringing?
 How comfortable are you with getting wet?

-No one boat can do it all, at least not very well.
-So you need to match the qualities and capabilities of the style of boat to your needs and purposes.
+No one craft can do it all, at least not very well.
+So you need to match their qualities and capabilities boat to your needs and purposes.

 A canoe does present challenges if you intend to be paddling solo, covering long distances, or in rough water.
 In such a case, a sea kayak may be a more suitable choice.

-Other special kayak designs are made specifically for beginners and recreation.
-Others are purpose-built for fishing.
+Other special kayak designs are made specifically for beginners and recreation while others are built for fishing.
 These are often sit-on-top models or have large cockpit openings and can usually be enjoyed by novices paddling around a calm lake on a clear day.

-Both kayaks and canoes are safe.
+Kayaks, canoes, and stand up paddleboards are safe.
 Yet it is recommended that newcomers seek instruction for both safety and to learn the skills necessary to enjoy real satisfaction in the sport.

-Often the choice between the two boats will be decided by trying them out.
+Often the choice between the three will be decided by trying them out.
 That's part of the Frontenac Outfitters difference.
-You can come to our showroom and actually test paddle the boats on the water!
-Our experienced personnel are all paddlesport enthusiasts and are happy to show you more features and advantages, thereby helping you make the right decision.
+You can come to our showroom and actually test paddle the crafts on the water!
+Our experienced personnel are all paddlesport enthusiasts and are happy to show you more features and advantages to help you make the right decision.

 Frontenac Outfitters invites you to experience our passion